 - I posted a random thought that the worst thing about being a human is that we have a really sub-standard roar, and

 - Discovered a site that teaches how to do 100 Push Ups.

+And there is much much more.
+Check out Low tech Combat on twitter for more.
 In the future, I will be periodically posting a sample of the feeds that I post on twitter, to the main site, so that I can share these great links that I come across.
 For regular visitors to the site, there is still the Low tech Combat Twitter feed along the sidebar as well.

 In the future, I plan on providing a lot more content being available for you, the readers.
 I want to continue to develop the site and make it much more useful and interesting.
 I want to make more relevent information available, not just blog posts but real news, relevant twitter feeds, some video and possibly audio or podcasts.
 I will be embracing the whole Web 2.0 thing.

 I will also open up the site to contributions from guest writers to write guest posts.
 I will also invite recommendations for the best videos and other related material.

 I am also considering the possibility of featuring academic papers, essays or other written material related to Low Tech Combat.
 There really is a lot of great material out there and I intend to share it with you, the reader.